Liouville property for groups and conformal dimension: Introduction

 \end{thm} Then Theorem \ref{t-intro-Liouville} above is a consequence of this inequality.
-The second inequality is not sharp in general, see the discussion after Theorem \ref{th:critexp}; we do not know of an example of a contracting group for which the first inequality is strict.
+The second inequality is not sharp in general, for example for the Grigorchuk group we have $\cdim(G, \bim)=1$ and $\rm{Cr}_{Liouv}(G)=p_c(G, \bim)\simeq 0.7674$; see the discussion after Theorem \ref{th:critexp}.
+The first inequality is strict for some examples where the group $G$ is virtually nilpotent: for instance if $(G, \bim)$ is the \emph{adding machine} (so that $G\simeq \Z$) then $\rm{Cr}_{Liouv}(G)=0$ and $p_c(G, \bim)=1$.
+We do not know whether this is essentially the only source of examples.